-The American stereotype of poverty has become the single-parent,
+The American stereotype of poverty has become the single-parent, black,

-however, almost half (46.8 percent) of America's poor were white, close to another quarter
+(46.8 percent) of America's poor were white, close to another quarter

 (23.0 percent) were Hispanic, and 6.2 percent were Native American,

 Asian, and Pacific Islander.
 Only just over one-quarter (26.2 percent)

 were African Americans.
 Of those poor Americans, almost a quarter (22.0

 percent) lived in rural areas and more than a third (36.4 percent) in

 This book is largely about those black Americans, only

 about 12 percent of all our poor people, who do live in the inner-city

 ghettos.
-Many other books could be (and have been) written about
+Many other books could be (and have been) written about white

-middle-class physician writing about black, urban poverty?
+writing about black, urban poverty?

 The simplest answer is that it's what I know about.

 years as a rural physician in northeastern Minnesota, I moved to

 Washington, D.C., to practice medicine in two small inner-city clinics.

 African Americans are Washington's predominant population and-- aside

 from immigrant groups that have recently been expanding-- the poor here

 are overwhelmingly black.
 For five years, my family and I lived in

 Christ House, a medical recovery shelter for homeless men.
-In 1990, we started Joseph's
+In 1990, we

-has been my primary professional concern.
+Their plight has been my primary professional concern.